airbnb/epoxy/README.md

 Epoxy uses the layout resource id provided by `EpoxyModel#getLayout()` to create a view for that model.
 When `RecyclerView.Adapter#onBindViewHolder(ViewHolder holder, int position)` is called, the `EpoxyAdapter` looks up the model at the given position and calls `EpoxyModel#bind(View)` with the inflated view.
 You may override this bind call in your model to update the view with whatever data you have set in your model.

-Note, if you are [using view holders](#view-holders) then the view will be passed to your view holder and the view holder will be bound to the model
+Note, if you are [using view holders](#view-holders) then this process is slightly different.
+Instead, the adapter will pass the inflated view to your view holder and the view holder will be bound to the model.

 Since RecyclerView reuses views when possible, a view may be bound multiple times.
 You should make sure that your usage of `EpoxyModel#bind(View)` completely updates the view according to the data in your model.